denistsoi/franklinchen.github.io/source/_posts/2013-10-02-rubber-duckie-and-steel-city-ukuleles-rehearsal.markdown

 I enjoyed learning some new songs in the first half.

-One slightly crazy thing we tried was running through "Rubber Duckie", which I had actually suggested to Snny in email for the playlist for the next meetup, but apparently others had also suggested, for obvious reasons here in Pittsburgh.
+One slightly crazy thing we tried was running through "Rubber Duckie", which I had actually suggested to Sunny in email for the playlist for the next meetup, but apparently others had also suggested, for obvious reasons here in Pittsburgh.

 <iframe width="420" height="315" src="//www.youtube.com/embed/n-kHSXQ_wwk" frameborder="0" allowfullscreen></iframe>